-- adequate standards of living and well-being for end users, including product liability (product safety and quality, chemical safety, consumer financial protection, privacy and data security, responsible investment, health and demographic risks); - other social issues, including stakeholder resistance (controversial sourcing and community relations) and social opportunities (access to communication, financial and health care, and nutrition and health opportunities)
+- adequate standards of living and well-being for end users, including product liability (product safety and quality, chemical safety, consumer financial protection, privacy and data security, responsible investment, health and demographic risks) - other social issues, including stakeholder resistance (controversial sourcing and community relations) and social opportunities (access to communication, financial and health care, and nutrition and health opportunities)

-No specific sustainability index has been designated as a reference benchmark for the purpose of attaining the above social characteristics.
+No specific sustainability index has been designated as a reference benchmark for achieving the above-mentioned ecological and social characteristics.
+The actual content of the financial product may deviate from the standard portfolio for this risk profile.